Contextualize Me -- The Case for Context in Reinforcement Learning: Reinforcement Learning with Context

+In this section, we give an intuition and a proof sketch of why conditioning the policy not only on the state space $\statespace$ but also on the context space $\contextset$ can be beneficial. \revteditor{This is very much analogous to how a larger degree of observability will enable better learning in POMDPs~\citep{kurniawati-cras22}.} As a reminder, a standard RL policy is defined as a mapping $\pi: \statespace \rightarrow \actionspace$ from a state observation $\state \in \statespace$ to an action $\actionrl \in \actionspace$.\footnote{Alternatively, one can also define a policy as a probability distribution P(a|s) over the actions given a state.
+The following line of arguments also holds for stochastic policies but we only outline it for deterministic policies to not clutter notation.} In contrast to standard RL, in \ac{cRL} the state space $\statespace$ is shared among all MDPs within a cMDP, meaning that states can occur in multiple MDPs even though the transition and reward functions might differ.

+\textbf{3-State cMDP} A simple way to exemplify this is through the \num{3}-state cMDP in~\cref{fig:cmdp_example}.
+For the first MDP on the left, the optimal action would be $a_0$ leading to state $S_1$ with a high reward of $10$.
+The MDP in the middle is a variation of the same state and action space, where the transition function has changed: while the reward in state $S_1$ remains $10$, action $a_0$ now leads to state $S_2$ with a lower reward of $1$.
+Similarly, the MDP on the right is another variation changing the reward function instead of the transition function: $a_0$ still leads to $S_1$, but the associated reward now is $1$.
+An agent exposed to such changes would not be able to react appropriately unless the policy is conditioned on the context $c_i$.

+In contrast, a \emph{context-conditioned policy} can distinguish between the contexts and thus receives more guiding feedback during training.
+Also, it can be more capable to perform optimally at test time given an approximation of the context.
+We define context-conditioned policies as follows: \begin{definition} A context-conditioned policy is a mapping $\pi: \statespace \times \contextset \rightarrow \actionspace$ with state space $\statespace$, context space $\contextset$ and action space $\actionspace$. \end{definition}

-This definition requires that there exists a policy $\policy^*$ that does not depend on the context $c$ and yet is optimal on every context.
-We will now show that optimal policies like this do not exist in general, but that to obtain optimality, the policy needs to have access to the context.
-To do this, we assume the common definition of a policy in RL as a mapping from state to action space: $\pi : \statespace \rightarrow \actionspace$.
+In order to formalize this intuitive explanation of why context is helpful in generalization, let us first recall what optimal performance means in cMDPs. \cref{def:opt} requires that there exists a policy $\policy^*$ that is optimal on every context.
+We will now show that optimal context-oblivious policies like this do not exist in general, but that to obtain optimality, the policy needs to have access to the context.